b-d1/Overhold-Wallet/backend/README.md

-# Resev Backend
+# Overhold Backend

-Backend for Resev Wallet
+Backend for Overhold Wallet

-### Requirements

-In order for the backend (and now the frontend) to work properly, you need to have redis server installed locally on your machine (Links will be added).

-Before launching the backend and the front-end app start the redis server.

 ### Starting the app